-Because regular and punctual attendance is required in all courses, registration for courses that meet at the same time or overlapping times is not permitted.
+Regular and punctual attendance is required in all courses, and faculty members may adopt more specific attendance policies.
+Listening at a later time to a recorded class session is not a substitute for attendance.
+Because attendance is required, registration for courses that meet at the same time or overlapping times is not permitted.

 Excessive absences (whether excused or not), failure to participate in classroom work, or improper conduct in the classroom may result, at the discretion of the instructor, in consequences that include: a reduced letter grade, dropping the student from the course (with the resulting grade of “Q”), assignment of a failing grade for the course, or other appropriate sanctions.